Minimizing and reducing waste in your community can result in immediate environmental benefits, both locally and globally.

 Sign up for the First Nations Waste Minimization e-newsletter.

-Find resources that support your community to protect the land, air and water.
+Find resources to protect the land, air and water.
 Explore the 4 R’s of minimizing waste – Respect, Reduce, Reuse, and Recycle.

 benefits of managing waste